 What are the most common love language types?

 As you can see, the five different love languages leave a lot of room for people to show affection to one another.
-But there are a few different love languages that see a wider appreciation than others.
+But there are a few that see a wider appreciation than others.

 You might be surprised to find out that studies conducted under the theory found that words of affirmation and quality time tended to be the most appreciated form of love language.
 This just goes to show that, while physical affection, gifts, and the little things are nice, actually communicating with and being around your partner are what matter the most in many relationships.